-Focus Area 3: Land Stewardship Land use decisions made by private landowners, towns, and the state collectively affect water quality and quantity, ecosystem health, economic vitality, and quality of life.
+Focus Area 3: Land Stewardship

+Land-use decisions made by private landowners, towns, and the state collectively affect water quality and quantity, ecosystem health, economic vitality, and quality of life.
 Many Rhode Island residents have become disconnected from the land and the current challenges we face in an urbanized state.
-Cooperative Extension communicates and demonstrates best management practices to agricultural producers, land managers, property owners, and others to support active stewardship of Rhode Island's land resources.
+URI Cooperative Extension communicates and demonstrates best management practices to agricultural producers, land managers, property owners, and others to support active stewardship of Rhode Island's land resources.

-Goal: By 2023, URI Cooperative Extension will have provided leadership, information and guidance on the stewardship of land including urban, suburban, rural, and coastal landscapes to achieve ecosystem resilience, water resource protection, forest management, and economic and agricultural viability.
+By 2023, URI Cooperative Extension will have provided leadership, information, and guidance on the stewardship of land including urban, suburban, rural, and coastal landscapes to achieve ecosystem resilience, water resource protection, forest management, and economic and agricultural viability.

-Sub-goal 1: Increase implementation of best management practices to support sustainable agriculture and forestry by developing and delivering demonstration programs on URI farms and properties.
+SUB-GOAL 1: Increase implementation of best management practices to support sustainable agriculture and forestry by developing and delivering demonstration programs on URI farms and properties.

-Sub-goal 2: Increase the capacity of public and private landowners and conservation organizations to apply best stewardship practices to achieve coastal resilience, ecosystem resilience, and increased use of effective green infrastructure.
+SUB-GOAL 2: Increase the capacity of public and private landowners and conservation organizations to apply best stewardship practices to achieve coastal resilience, ecosystem resilience, and increased use of effective green infrastructure.

-Sub-goal 3: Ensure ready access to essential geospatial information for decision makers and landowners to support resource management decisions.

-Sub-goal 4: Increase public awareness of how land-use decision-making affects economic viability, quality of life, environmental health, and food security

-Sub-goal 5: Increase the capacity of urban planners to improve urban, farm, park, and open space development by addressing climate change and native wildlife enhancement.
+- SUB-GOAL 3: Ensure ready access to essential geospatial information for decision makers and landowners to support resource management decisions. - SUB-GOAL 4: Increase public awareness of how land-use decision-making affects economic viability, quality of life, environmental health, and food security. - SUB-GOAL 5: Increase the capacity of urban planners to improve urban, farm, park, and open space development by addressing climate change and native wildlife enhancement.

-Focus Area 4: Water Resources Water resources are valued for drinking, irrigation, recreation, shell fishing, fishing, and aquaculture.
-In a densely developed state like Rhode Island, careful management is needed to protect and restore our waters.
-Cooperative Extension contributes to protection of water quality by monitoring watersheds and by providing educational programs in storm water management, private well water protection, and on-site wastewater treatment systems.
-Recognition of URI's expertise in aquaculture and water resources has led to international extension opportunities, which are expected to become part of Cooperative Extension's portfolio over the next five years.
+Focus Area 4: Marine and Freshwater Resources

+Marine and freshwater resources are valued for drinking, irrigation, recreation, shellfishing, fishing, and aquaculture.
+In a densely populated state like Rhode Island, careful management is needed to protect and restore our marine and freshwater resources.
+URI Cooperative Extension contributes to the protection of water quality by monitoring watersheds and by providing educational programs concerning stormwater management, private well water protection, and on-site wastewater treatment systems.
+Recognition of URI's expertise in aquaculture and water resources has led to international extension opportunities, which are expected to become part of URI Cooperative Extension's portfolio over the next five years.

-Goal: By 2023, URI Cooperative Extension will have expanded the capacity of Rhode Islanders to assess water resources and apply management practices to restore and protect water resources.
+By 2023, URI Cooperative Extension will have expanded the capacity of Rhode Islanders to assess water resources and apply management practices to restore and protect water resources.

-Sub-goal 1: Increase the capacity of citizen groups, the public, and private sector groups to understand, use, and contribute to the assessment of the status and trends of watersheds, streams, rivers, lakes, ponds, reservoirs and estuaries.
+SUB-GOAL 1: Increase the capacity of citizen groups, the public, and private sector groups to understand, use. and contribute to the assessment of the status and trends of watersheds, streams, rivers, lakes, ponds, reservoirs, estuaries, and coasts.